FREQUENTLY ASKED QUESTIONS

 Who will be in my group?

 We will group our participants primarily based on ability and secondarily by age.
 There will likely be group members who are more advanced than you in your group, which will help to push your riding and there will likely be riders who are less advanced than you in your group.
-When you are the more advanced rider in your group you have the opportunity to learn to help support and encourage other team members and help build your own leadership skills.
+We do rotate team members through different groups over the season.

 Will my group change during the season?